-Half-Ball lenses are variants of ball lenses, obtained by simply cutting the ball lenses in half.Due to ease of mounting brought by the one flat surface,they are ideal for applications where more compact designs are required , such as fiber communication, endoscopy, microscopy, optical pick-up devices, and laser measurement systems.
+Half-Ball Lenses are variants of ball lenses, obtained through simply cutting the ball lenses in half.Due to the ease of mounting brought by the one flat surface, half ball lenses are ideal for applications where more compact designs are required.

 Hangzhou Shalom EO provides both stocked and custom Half Ball Lenses made from N-BK7, UV Fused Silica, Sapphire, Ruby, Ge, ZnSe, ZnS, and other optical glass materials with high refractive indices, with a broad diameter range from 0.3mm to 100mm and optional AR coatings.

 N-BK7 Half Ball Lenses:

 N-BK7 is a high-quality borosilicate crown glass requisite for the fabrication of optics.
 It is one of the most prevalent optical glass, and with its transmission range from visible to near-IR low level of inclusions, and chemical/mechanical firmness, is an option whenever the extra benefits of UVFS (e.g. high transmission in the UV region) are not obligatory.
 It is worth noting that under normal conditions N-BK7 has relatively higher losses through higher absorption and scattering and therefore is more appropriate for applications of low/medium power levels.
 N-BK7 are designed to adapt to various processing, therefore N-BK7 ball lenses are also ideal pre-forms of Aspheric Lenses.

 UV Grade Fused Silica Half Ball Lenses :